janebmckenna/Milestone-Project2/README.md

 - Intuitively and easily navigate the site
 - Intuitively be able to play the games
 - Find help or instruction if nessicary
+- Play the games on a mobile device without the need for any additional downloads.

 _As a RETURNING user of the site I want to be able to:_
 - Easily navifate to my favourite game